the1Riddle/grub-rescue/README.md

 # Error: no such partition, grub rescue.

-- Error no such partition entering rescue mode grub rescue is common after Ubuntu Linux is removed from dual boot PC or when the partition on which a linux distro was installed is tampered with.
+- Error no such partition entering rescue mode grub rescue is common after Ubuntu Linux is removed from dual boot PC or when the partition on which a Linux distro was installed is tampered with.
 The error occurs mainly out of a misconfigured bootloader or wrong active partition.

 ## How to fix no such partition, entering rescue mode.. error.